gravures/gnome-builder-python-plugins/README.md

 Note: this will only install certains files to the flatpak container (because thoses files can't be share with user space)

+You will need to install some python packages in the flatpak container, currently those packages will be *packaging* and *tomli* for the python-517 plugin.

 To show Python installed packages in your gnome-builder flatpak's distribution:

 ```